M.S. degree thesis requirements

 - Submitted their thesis proposal

 The ME Department requires that students who plan to write a thesis have at least three committee members, including the faculty supervisor who serves as Committee Chair.
 These must be members of the graduate faculty.
 The Committee Chair must be from the Mechanical Engineering Department core faculty.
-Core faculty comprise Mechanical Engineering Faculty in all ranks with tenure or tenure-track appointments, and research, emeritus, and joint appointments.
+Core faculty comprises Mechanical Engineering Faculty in all ranks with tenure or tenure-track appointments, and research, emeritus, and joint appointments.
 Faculty with adjunct and affiliate ranks are not included.
-Alternately, non-core faculty may act as Committee Chair, but in that case the remaining members of the thesis committee must include at least two core faculty members.
+The Department further requires that at least two must be core Mechanical Engineering faculty.
+Alternately, non-core faculty may act as Committee Chair, but in that case, the remaining members of the thesis committee must include at least two core faculty members.

 The thesis proposal should be submitted by the student, to the ME Graduate Adviser, before the end of the second quarter of study.
 Failure to meet this requirement is regarded as unsatisfactory progress in the program.
 The proposal should include:

 - Justification for conducting research

 - Schedule of work

 During the student’s last quarter, the student must request graduation from the Graduate School; have the written thesis approved by their committee; and make the M.S. presentation (prior to the last day of class instruction) before an audience that includes the committee, other faculty, and invited guests.